Freedom in the World

 Seeking an independent homeland, a group of tribesmen calling themselves the Free Papua Movement (OPM) began waging a low-grade insurgency in the mid-1960s.
 As the violence continued, Jakarta gained UN approval to formally annex West Papua in the summer of 1969 after holding a tightly controlled "Act of Free Choice."
 The 1,025 traditional leaders who participated voted unanimously against independence.
 Indonesia in 1973 renamed the land, known locally as West Papua, Irian Jaya.

-While the OPM and other tiny armed groups continue to mount sporadic antigovernment attacks, civilian groups have become increasingly vocal in demanding independence ever since Indonesia's democratic transition began in 1998.
-In an event high on symbolism but short on tangible results, Eluay's Papua Presidium Council organized a week-long congress in spring 2000 that called for Jakarta to recognize a 1961 West Papuan declaration of independence.
-The 1961 declaration took place under Dutch rule and was never recognized internationally.
+While the OPM and other tiny armed groups continue to mount sporadic antigovernment attacks, civilian groups have become the main spokesmen for independence ever since Indonesia's democratic transition began in 1998.
+In an event high on symbolism but short on tangible results, the Papua Presidium Council, a forum for West Papuan leaders seeking peaceful independence, organized a week-long congress in spring 2000.
+The congress called on Jakarta to recognize a 1961 West Papuan declaration of independence that took place under Dutch rule and was never recognized internationally.

-The worst violence in 2001 killed some 15 police officers, plantation workers, and others in the Wasior area of the Manokwari district.
-They were killed in a series of alleged rebel attacks and security force crackdowns during the year that also caused thousands of villagers to flee their homes, according to the New York-based Human Rights Watch.
+The independence movement suffered a further blow when the leader of the Presidium Council was killed by unidentified assailants in November 2001.
+More than a year later, Thueys Eluay's killing was still unsolved.
+Throughout 2001, moreover, a series of alleged rebel attacks and security force crackdowns caused thousands of villagers to flee their homes, according to the New York-based Human Rights Watch.

-West Papuans enjoy many basic rights, but Jakarta's crackdown on independence activism has made it harder to express political views, hold protests, and run nongovernmental groups (NGOs).
-Newspapers freely report on West Papua's pro-independence movement and other local political news.
-NGOs monitor human rights and provide social services despite having limited funds.
+West Papuans enjoy many basic rights previously denied to them under former President Suharto.
+Discussion and advocacy of independence are no longer illegal, newspapers freely report on West Papua's pro-independence movement and other local political news, and nongovernmental organizations not only provide social services but also monitor and promote human rights.
 By contrast, during the Suharto era officials banned all expression of support for West Papuan independence, routinely jailed dissidents, and kept a tight lid on the private media and civil society.

-Critics say the presence of large numbers of non-Papuans in the territory threatens to marginalize the indigenous-Melanesian culture and makes it harder for Papuans to find work.
-Local government agencies and private mining outfits reportedly tend to fill job openings with immigrants rather than Papuans.
-Immigrants also dominate small business and reportedly discriminate against indigenous Papuans.
+Critics say that the presence of large numbers of non-Papuans in the territory threatens to marginalize the Papuans' Melanesian culture and makes it harder for them to find work.
+Local governmental agencies and private mining outfits reportedly tend to fill job openings with immigrants rather than Papuans.
+Moreover, immigrants dominate small business and reportedly discriminate against indigenous Papuans.
 The October 2000 killings in Wamena of at least 19 immigrants from other parts of Indonesia were the worst of several incidents in the past few years where Papuans violently attacked or otherwise harassed non-Papuans.
 Some 170,000 non-Papuans came to West Papua from Indonesia's overcrowded main islands under a largely defunct "transmigration" program that began in the 1970s.
-Thousands more migrated on their own.
+Thousands more immigrated on their own.